san650/ember-cli-page-object/guides/quickstart.md

 });
 ```

-That's how a minimal application test using a page object can look like:
+A simple application test using a `page-object` might look like:

 ```js
 // my-app/tests/acceptance/my-page-test.js